Optimization of Energy in Data Center

 Opt for virtualization is just one of the actions that can be taken to ensure the sustainability of the environment.

-Recent study at Stanford University points out that from 2005 to 2013 there was a 48% increase in energy consumption in data centers in the United States.
+A recent study at Stanford University points out that from 2005 to 2013 there was a 48% increase in energy consumption in data centers in the United States.
 Fewer than many analysts predicted, but still significant.
 In an economy in constant instability, it is worth taking a look at how to increase energy efficiency in data centers, especially because in many cases the energy efficiency can be obtained without major repairs of IT equipment or facilities.
+Following up on the drawbacks, necessary changes can be made.
+Depending on the size of the center, the budget of the facility, and similar other factors, alternative energy options can be adopted like geothermal, hydroelectric, or even uranium energy (generated through Uranium Mining) or a similar option.

 1. Determine use